Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet for Subjective Scores Only

 \subsection{Training and Results}

 We used affine transformations to map all subjective scores from [0, 10] to [-1, 1].
-Starting with the weights from \wawenetmultiobj\ we allowed the optimizer to update the weights in each section.
-However, with this dataset equivalent results are achieved using the initialization method described in \ref{subsec:its_training}.
+Starting with the weights from \wawenetmultiobj\, we allowed the optimizer to update the weights in each section.
+However, with this dataset equivalent results are achieved using the initialization method described in Section \ref{subsec:its_training}.
 We randomly selected 50\% of the segments for training, 10\% for validation and 40\% for testing.
-The rest of the training process was similar to the process described in Section \ref{subsec:its_training} except we allowed training for 60 epochs in this case.
-The results that follow are based on the approximately 25,000 testing segments, which comprise about 21 hours of speech.
+The rest of the training process was similar to the process described in Section \ref{subsec:its_training}, except we allowed training for 60 epochs in this case.
+The results that follow are based on the approximately 14,700 testing segments, which comprise about 12 hours of speech.

-\wawenetsubj\ achieves a per-segment correlation to MOS of 0.96 and normalized RMSE of 6 \% of full scale.
+\wawenetsubj\ achieves a per-segment correlation to MOS of 0.97 and normalized RMSE of 5.8\% of full scale.
 Fig. \ref{fig:iub_scaled_mos} shows this correlation graphically.
-Six other recently proposed NR tools are applied to the IUB dataset in \cite{Zhang2021} and the resulting Pearson correlations to MOS range from 0.93 to 0.96.
-The \wawenetsubj\ MOS correlation of 0.965 matches the best of these.
-Mean absolute errors (MAEs) given in \cite{Zhang2021} range from 0.40 to 0.50 and the \wawenetsubj\ MAE is 0.41, which places \wawenetsubj\ near the best previous result.
-Note that this is not a complete comparison because the best tools in \cite{Zhang2021} produce MOS and three additional estimates, while \wawenetsubj\ produces just MOS.
-But there is no question that this WAWEnet architecture performs on par with these other top-performers on this dataset.
+Six other recently proposed NR tools are applied to the IUB dataset in \cite{Zhang2021}, and the resulting Pearson correlations to MOS range from 0.93 to 0.96.
+The \wawenetsubj\ MOS correlation of 0.973 improves upon the best of these.
+Mean absolute errors (MAEs) given in \cite{Zhang2021} range from 0.40 to 0.50 and the \wawenetsubj\ MAE is 0.37, which places \wawenetsubj\ at a lower error rate than the best previous result.
+Note that this is not a complete comparison because the best tools in \cite{Zhang2021} produce MOS and three additional estimates, while \wawenetsubj\ produces only MOS.
+But there is no question that this WAWEnet architecture performs on a par with these other top performers on this dataset.